ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #495fcb'> Note:** Automatically created action creators with `redux-toolkit` only accept one single argument.
 And so this is basically one of the limitations of having this opinionated structure. **what we have to do is to prepare the data before it reaches the reducer.**

+### Back to Thunks

+**Thunks** actually automatically work out of the box.
+And so that's because Thunks are automatically provided in Redux Toolkit, so we don't have to install anything, and this will simply already work.
+So no setup required.

 <!---
 [comment]: it works with text, you can rename it how you want